jsx-eslint/eslint-plugin-react/docs/rules/prop-types.md

-# Prevent missing props validation in a React component definition (prop-types)
+# Prevent missing props validation in a React component definition (react/prop-types)

 PropTypes improve the reusability of your component by validating the received data.